harel-coffee/EJPLab_Computational_Projects-auto/AmyloidPrediction/Anaconda/README.md

 # Anaconda Environments
 ## Machine Learning
-There will be two enviorments.
+There will be three total enviorments to run all scripts found in this repository.
 One for training models using the transformers library, and the other for visualizations of plots.
 The machine learning environment can be created from the DL_Pytorch.yml file in this folder with the following command:

 conda env create -f DL_Pytorch.yml

+For the Tensorflow enviorment for running the autoencoders (DL_TFGPU):

+conda env create -f DL_TFGPU

 ## Visualizations
 The visualization enviorment uses RAPIDS and can not be created directly from a yml file.
 Here is a list of the relavent python libraries with their versions.